 171. CONTEMPORARY LATIN AMERICAN CINEMA 3 cr.
 Major trends and movements in Latin American cinema from the 1980s to the present.
 Through the analysis of representative films, students are introduced to a variety of cinematic styles, with particular focus on the historical contexts in which the films were produced.

-198. SUPERVISED STUDY 1-3 cr.
+198. BEGINNING INDEPENDENT STUDY 1-3 cr.
 Prerequisite: permission of instructor.
-Supervised independent study on special topics.
+Supervised independent study on special topics at the beginning level.
 May be repeated with a different topic.

 199. SPECIAL TOPICS 1-3 cr.
 One or several aspects of a culture or cultures—either in the country of origin or as American heritage—especially as found in its language, literature, ideas, or art forms.
 May be repeated with a different topic.